 In addition, a sketchnote (either a digital copy or the original piece of paper) is always a wonderful, unique way of thanking a presenter for the time they have put into their presentation.

 I hope you’ve found these tips useful, and I look forward to seeing your creations online!
-Be sure to check out Mike Rohde’s new book, The Sketchnote Handbook, which is out soon and features a two-page spread by yours truly!
+Be sure to check out Mike Rohde’s book, The Sketchnote Handbook, which features a two-page spread by yours truly!